-4. In addition to the partners of the auditor general under the Auditor Generalﾒs Law (Law No. 05/98) and other relevant laws, the auditor general shall also have the power to investigate and audit the revenues to be raised under this Law.
+4. In addition to the powers of the Auditor General under the Auditor Generalﾒs Law (Law No. 05/98) and other relevant laws, the Auditor General shall also have the power to investigate and audit the revenues to be raised under this Law.

 Roads Development Levies and the 1996 Direct Taxation Law